I have a number of plays which I am working on. Please contact me for any information about these at firstname.lastname@example.org.

 2 Acts; 2f 2m; Comedy Drama.

 When happily married couple Will and Cathy entertain Felix, a neurotic friend who wants to introduce them to the latest in a long line of unsuitable girlfriends, they know the evening will probably not go well.
 Especially as this one, Lucrezia, a mature student who creates weird works of conceptual art, drives a car that falls apart en route.
 When she finally arrives, bringing with her an abandoned supermarket trolley and assorted traffic cones for her latest masterpiece, she makes it clear that she fancies the Will as much as she likes gulping down the Transylvanian red wine.
-Felix, meanwhile, realises that more than ever, he is in love with the Cathy.
+Felix, meanwhile, realises that more than ever, he is in love with the beautiful but unattainable Cathy.

 2 Acts; 3f 3m; Drama